frandreoli/atoms_optical_response/README.md

-## 1.3 Computational insights
+## 1.3 - Computational insights

 The core of our simulations is the inversion of $\mathcal{M}\_{jk}$, implemented with the backslash operator "\\" (see [*left division operator*](https://docs.julialang.org/en/v1/base/math/)).
 This performs adaptive algorithms based on the structure of the matrix, so that, in the worst-case scenario, the number of elementary operations scales as $\sim N^3$.
 This process is speeded up through the openBLAS library for linear algebra, which can evaluate the problem in parallel over up to 32 cores.
 Asymptotically, this task dominates the time complexity of the simulation, overcoming the other sources of time consumption, such as the creation of both $\mathcal{M}\_{jk}$ and $\mathcal{L}\_{jk}$, which scale as $\sim(N+3N_{\text{probe}} )N$.
 Nonetheless, the asymptotic scaling does not assure that these contributions are negligible in finite computations, due to both large pre-factors and different durations of the elementary operations.
 We empirically noticed that this is often not the case for reasonable values of $N$, expecially when this is comparable to $\sim N_{\text{probe}}$.
 Although we privileged operations performed in a vectorized fashion, this does not straightforwardly apply to the creation of the matrix $\mathcal{M}\_{jk}$, since the diagonal elements would exhibit infinite values corresponding to the dipole self-energy, which must be removed [[16]()].
 To perform this task efficiently, we implemented a (sigle) loop cycle to run in parallel over several threads.
 To this aim, we designed the loop with only elementary operations, avoiding the possible bottleneck of multiple threads calling the same complicated functions.

 Similar considerations can be drawn regarding the memory consumption.
 The main allocations of RAM are associated to the creation of both the complex-diagonal, dense $N\times N$ matrix $\mathcal{M}\_{jk}$ and the $N\_{\text{probe}}\times N$ probe matrices $\mathcal{L}\_{jk}$.
 By properly arranging the algorithm, we avoid the allocation of unnecessay memory at the same time, flushing the RAM when desirable.
 For example, we fill in and invert $\mathcal{M}\_{jk}$ at the beginning of the core part and we promptly clear the memory, only conserving the $N$ solutions $d\_j$.
 The probe matrix $\mathcal{L}\_{jk}$ is constructed only afterwards, and if many probe geometries are selected, thn each matrix $\mathcal{L}\_{jk}$ is filled in, used and flushed before allocating the next one.
 Empirically, we observed that the backslash operator "\\" allocates $\mathcal{M}\_{jk}$ twice, when inverting it (observed in Julia 1.6), so that we roughly estimate the maximum allocated RAM by $\sim \max(2N,3N\_{\text{probe}} )N$ complex Floats.
 Finally, we drastically reduce this number by defining these matrices as Complex{Float32} (64 bit) rather than the custom Complex{Float64} (128 bit).
 We numerically checked that we were operating with enough precision.

-### 1.3.1 Physical simplifications
+### 1.3.1 - Physical simplifications
 To further simplify the computational problem, we give the user the option to take advantage of some common symmetries in the pysical system.
 In particular, a typical problem consists of studying the cooperative properties of ordered atomic lattices (26–28).
 Often, such a system can be arranged to be symmetric for $x\to -x$ and $y\to -y$, without much loss of generality in the physical conclusions.
 This implies that each dipole $d\_j$ is equal to those at the mirrored positions.
 The actual degrees of freedom are thus given by the number of atoms satisfying $x\_j\geq 0$ and $y\_j\geq 0$ (roughly $\sim N/4$).
 The coupled-dipole equations can be then simplified by accounting only for these atoms, and considering as if each of them scattered light from the mirrored positions as well.

-# 2 Documentation
+# 2 - Documentation
 In this section, further information will be provided on the use the code, detailing the options and settings available to the user.
 The core simulation requires an installed version of [Julia](https://julialang.org/) higher than 1.6.

-## 2.1 Initialization
+## 2.1 - Initialization
 Firts, we describe the settings and options available for the user.
 These latter are often provided in the form:

 ```Julia
 option = ["option_1" ; "option_2"][i]
 ```

-and the user can change the integer number $i$ to choose the i-th option from the list.
+and the user can change the integer number $i$ to choose the $i$-th option from the list.

-### 2.1.1 Overall settings
+### 2.1.1 - Overall settings
-Here, we describe the generic settings that can be implemented in th code
+Here, we describe the generic settings that can be implemented in the code.

 - `geometry_settings` \